rahad-arefin/projects/README.md

 ### How to use the project

-Just click [download as zip](https://github.com/rahad-arefin/projects/archive/master.zip) & download the zip file or clone it by `git clone https://github.com/rahad-arefin/projects.git`
+Just click [download as zip](https://github.com/rahad-arefin/projects/archive/master.zip) & download the zip file or clone it by <br> `git clone https://github.com/rahad-arefin/projects.git`

 Extract it & you will find a c++ file named **Reservation System.cpp** just double click & open it.